 Nassau's historic downtown is filled with charming colonial-style buildings and numerous pastel-painted wooden stores interspersed with Georgian-style structures.

-During your visit, you can learn fascinating stories about the island while being rewarded with the delicious local food available.
+During your visit, you can learn fascinating stories about the island while being rewarded with delicious local food.

 There are no suitable hotels in the historic center of Nassau, but you can try to find some cheap vacation rentals in other parts of the island.
 Just take a look at Karta.com.

 The Pink Sand Beach of Harbour Island in the Bahamas is one of the most beautiful in the Caribbean nation and one of the top ten most beautiful beaches in the world.